abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 1. At the beginning of the section we introduced the notion of equivalence as two functors, such that going from one of them to the other and back again leads you to the same object, or to an *object that is isomorphic* to the one you started with.

-2. And then, we discussed that for categories that are not thin (thick?) the situation is a bit more complex, due to the fact that we should worry not only about isomorphic objects, but about *isomorphic morphisms*.
+2. And then, we discussed that for categories that are not thin (thick?) the situation is a bit more complex since they can have more than one morphism between two objects, and we should worry not only about isomorphic objects, but about *isomorphic morphisms*.

 Now, we will show how these two notions are formalized by the definition that we presented.